ppone/docs/accounting/xero.md

 - "Invoiced Bank Account" - bank account used for payments received on Invoiced
 - "Invoiced Sales Tax Account" - sales account used for taxes received on Invoiced

-The integration will also create a tax rate called "Imported Invoiced Tax Rate" unless you specify a tax rate.
+#### Tax Rate Mapping

+If you have not specified a tax rate in the integration settings, sync runs will attempt to match existing tax rates in Xero based on the name of the tax rate in Invoiced.
+If a tax rate with a matching name does not exist in Xero then the integration will create and use a tax rate called "Imported Invoiced Tax Rate".

 ## Usage